 A blocked drain inevitably occurs every so often and a sink or basin or no exception.
-Wishing for the block to simply go away unfortunately will not make the situation any better, it will require some patience and old-fashioned elbow grease before that can happen.
-Before you call in your local Jetset Plumbing team, why not give these few handy DIY tips a go and you can save some money and learn a plumbing trick or two.
+Wishing for the block to simply just go away?
+Unfortunately it will not make the situation any better, it will require some patience and old-fashioned elbow grease before that can happen.
+Before you call in your local plumber, why not give these few handy DIY tips a go and you can save some money and learn this plumbing trick or two.

-Unfortunately, many sinks clog because people are not educated about what they can and cannot put down the drain.
-Some of the biggest causes of kitchen sink blocks comes from people absentmindedly putting coffee grounds, grease and oil down the sink.
-A good rule to stick to is that if it isn’t a liquid, it shouldn’t be going down the sink.
+Unfortunately, many sinks clog because people are unaware about what they can and cannot put down the drain.
+Some of the biggest causes of kitchen sink blockages comes from people absentmindedly putting coffee grounds, grease and oil down the sink.
+A good rule to follow to is that if it isn’t a liquid, it shouldn’t be going down the sink.
 At some point, the grease will solidify in the piping system and the coffee grounds will ball up and also clog.

-While prevention is the best cure, sometimes it’s too late for that and you need to know how to fix it and now.
-The first thing to try is a plunger, place it over the drain and make sure it is covered in water so that an airtight seal is created.
+While prevention is the best cure, sometimes it’s too late and you need to know how to fix it before it gets any worse.
+The first thing to try is plunge down the drain, place it over the drain and make sure it is covered in water so that an airtight seal is created.
 Pump the handle up and down until the clog is removed.
 If this doesn’t work, the next step is to try adding three teaspoons of bicarbonate soda and a cup of vinegar.
-These harmless enzymes will react in the drain and should help unclog those harder blockages.
+These harmless enzymes will react in the drain and should help unclog the harder blockages.

 We do not recommend drain cleaners as they are made up of hazardous chemicals which are not something you want to be willingly bringing into your home.
-Not only this, they can also damage the internal structure of the pipes which just creates a larger problem.
+Not only this, they can also damage the internal structure of the pipes which just creates a more larger problems.

 Next Blog > How to Unblock A Stormwater Drain